SilverXer0/Aether/README.md

 ## Running through Docker (Linux Evaluator)

-To seamlessly test AetherCompress leveraging the proprietary Linux `io_uring` kernel logic (especially if you are on macOS), a prebuilt `Dockerfile` is provided.
+To seamlessly test Aether leveraging the proprietary Linux `io_uring` kernel logic (especially if you are on macOS), a prebuilt `Dockerfile` is provided.
 This safely isolates kernel-privileged instructions off of your machine.

 **1. Build the container:**
 ```bash